 The first step is to identify what makes us angry.
 We can use mindfulness to assess the emotions we feel during various events.
 We must learn to identify which situations, what actions of others, which of our thoughts, and what things trigger our anger.
 When we can actively recognize our activating scenarios, we can work on managing our anger in a better way.

 Identifying when we are starting to become angry or when something has made us mad is an important step.
-We must learn to look for the physical signs such as feeling hot, feelings the muscles tighten, clenching our jaw, making fists, pointing, exaggerated hand gestures, neck and shoulder muscle tension, shaking etc. All these warning signs tell us that we are becoming agitated and no sooner will we start yelling, making threats or start up a physical fight.
+We must learn to look for the physical signs such as feeling hot, feeling the muscles tighten, clenching our jaw, making fists, pointing, exaggerated hand gestures, neck, and shoulder muscle tension, shaking, etc. All these warning signs tell us that we are becoming agitated and no sooner will we start yelling, making threats, or start up a physical fight.

 Step 3: Use anger management techniques

 Once we are able to identify our triggers and warning signs, we are steps ahead in managing our anger.
-At that point we can apply some management techniques to help calm ourselves down and start thinking rationally.
-Some of these techniques include:
+At that point, we can apply some management techniques to help calm ourselves down and start thinking rationally.

 - Deep Breathing: Taking long and deep breathes will help us relax and release muscle tension.
 It will also restore oxygen and blood to our brain to help us think why we or the other person is acting in such a way that would cause people distress.
 You will no longer feel angry when you are relaxed.

-- Distraction: Counting backwards in your mind or leaving the scene of crime is great distraction techniques.
+- Distraction: Counting backward in your mind or leaving the scene of the crime is a great distraction technique.
 It takes our mind off the thought that is feeding our emotion of anger.
-Its gives us a chance to relax and think reasonably.
-Other distraction techniques such as listening to music, watching a movie, talking to a friend or reading a book to take our mind off the irrational thought have also been proven helpful.
+It gives us a chance to relax and think reasonably.
+Other distraction techniques such as listening to music, watching a movie, talking to a friend, or reading a book to take our mind off irrational thoughts have also been proven helpful.

-- Taking time out for our self: We all need break sometimes.
-Getting some time off from the busy schedule for self care is important.
-Not taking any breaks will lead to a lot of accumulated stress that can come out in form of agitation, irritability or anger outbursts.
+4. Taking time out for ourselves: We all need a break sometimes.
+Getting some time off from the busy schedule for self-care is important.
+Not taking any breaks will lead to a lot of accumulated stress that can come out in form of agitation, irritability, or anger outbursts.